gchq/sleeper/docs/design/ingest-record-batch-types.md

 The Arrow record batch implementation uses two Arrow buffers, called the batch buffer and the working buffer.

-The batch buffer holds Sleeper records as they come in, until it fills up and they are written to a local file.
+The batch buffer holds Sleeper records as they come in, until it fills up and they are written to a local Arrow file.
 The working buffer holds the sort order when sorting the records, and a page of records at a time when writing to and reading from local files.

 The sort order is a vector of indexes that each point to a record at that position in the order.
 This is updated